collabnix/redisplanet/README.md

 # Redisplanet - A Curated List of Redis Resources

-Redisplanet is a navigation site for [Redis Developer site](https://developer.redislabs.com).
+Redisplanet is a curated list of popular Redis resources available over the internet.
+This repository is maintained by the Collabnix community.
+Feel free to contribute the links and resources for Redis.

 ## Creating Redis database